 What happens if I don’t verify my identity?

-In an unverified state, your workspace will be limited to 3 outgoing conversations per day and will only be able to make inbound calls from the number used to verify your OpenPhone account.
+In an unverified state, your workspace will be limited to 3 outgoing conversations per day and will only be able to receive inbound calls from the number used to verify your OpenPhone account.
 Further, you'll have no automated call forwarding options and will not be able to add a new phone number.
 These limitations will persist as long as you're in an unverified state, even in a paid subscription.

 How do I verify my identity?